Vestride/glencheney/src/pages/audemars-piguet/index.md

 ## Strap browser

 Some AP watches come with a range of case and strap options to choose from.
-For the Millenary collection, I created case and strap browser that allowed users to preview what their case would look like with different straps to find the best combination that matches their style.
+For the Millenary collection, I created a case and strap browser that allowed users to preview what their case would look like with different straps to find the best combination that matches their style.

 <!-- markdownlint-disable MD033 -->
 <video muted playsinline controls loop poster="/strap-browser-poster.png">